NewcoderM/BookVerse/readme.md

 [Back to top](<#contents>)

-# Testing & Code Validation
+# Testing and Code Validation

 ## Index Page
 BookVerse was tested with HTML and CSS validators.
 With HTML validator it got 8 problems and with CSS Validator, it doesn't have any problems.